gwpy/gwpy/docs/astro/index.rst

-.. currentmodule:: gwpy.astro
+.. currentmodule:: pdpy.astro

-.. _gwpy-astro:
+.. _pdpy-astro:

 #######################
 Astrophysical modelling
 #######################

-Currently the only methods available from `gwpy.astro` are concerned with calculating sensitive distance.
+Currently the only methods available from `pdpy.astro` are concerned with calculating sensitive distance.

-.. _gwpy-astro-range:
+.. _pdpy-astro-range:

 ==================
 Sensitive distance